 Aristotle called these fallacies of relevance, which means these fallacies argue against something that has nothing to do with the content of the argument.
 There is no correlation between Mickey Mouse and the argument he is attempting to make, someone other than Mickey could just as easily have been the one arguing for whatever Mickey was arguing for.
 Hopefully as we become more aware of these, we can avoid this type of reasoning ourselves and can be more objective with our own arguments.

 Does an idea gain truth because it is widely attested, or because multiple minds have come to accept it?
 Or is an idea true simply because it is true?
 We often see this in both the transgender debate and politics.
 Just because a certain amount of people have come to accept an idea, does not mean it is true anymore than an idea not being believed by anyone is false.
 It may reason like this,

 P1.
 The majority of the world’s population believes the earth is flat.
-(Or it did at one point)
+(Still being debated)

 P2.
 Who are you to disagree with what so many people believe?

 Counting noses makes for a lousy metric for determining truth.
 It comes in a more subtle form, such as the question, “Do you think you’re smarter than al those people who believe the world is flat?”

 With regards to responses to the Moral Argument, it may take this form:

 P1.
 Morality is determined by sociological values, or how the majority happens to think.